iAbhishek91/google-cloud/Services/STORAGE-03a-non-relational-cloud-bigtable.md

   - Scalable without down time.
   - Security: Like cloud-storage, cloud Bigtables contents are always encrypted at rest and in flight.
   - Authorization via IAM.
+  - Great choice for analytical and operational application.
+Also for machine learning applications.

+> NOTE: choose Big Table over cloud firestore if transactional consistency is NOT required.
+> Cloud filestore scale down well, and Cloud bigtable scales up well.
+> Cloud filestore is a document database, however big table is wide column database.

 - Google big table is the same database used Google it self in Search, Maps and analytics and Gmail.